Changing My Career: Why It’s Never Too Late For a Fresh Start

 If you think you’ll struggle to find time to study, break your week down into slots.
 Look at periods of free time, whether they’re weekends or evenings, and create an environment free from distractions.
 Make sure you research how many hours of study per week your new course recommends.

 You may also benefit from a tutor, such as our student, Christopher.
-With unlimited tutor support, Christopher had somebody to hold him accountable and ensure he was prioritising his career development.
+With our online personal tutor support, Christopher had somebody to help him along on his journey and ensure he was prioritising his career development.

 What is the best career to retrain for?